 How to upload your captions

 Talis Elevate supports closed captions in the .vtt file format.
-The option to "upload .vtt file" is available on the upload screen once you've selected the file to upload:
+The option to "Add captions" is available on the upload screen once you've selected the file to upload:

 It is also available on the edit resource screen for video and audio resources.